DerekRoberts/queryImporter/README.md

 * Pull reduce functions for the appropriate location in the repo.
 There is currently a hardcoded string that is the reduce function, this is not ideal....
 * Linting of the queries and functions
-    - Also checking to make sure map() functions are present in the queries before they are pushed into the DB.
     - We currently assume the user knows what they are doing......
-    - Suggest implementing these fixes in `index.js:getTextBlobs()` function.
 * Change the update/overwrite behaviour to support a more robust understanding of a query lifecycle.
     - This will likely require some significant changes
-* Code refactor to make it prettier.

 ### Dependencies